barumau/panlingue/eng/dunia_baxe.md

 English and Chinese.

     English:   I love you, and you love me.
-    Pandunia:  me ama te, te ama me.
+    Panlingue:  me ama te, te ama me.
     Chinese:   Wǒ ài nǐ, nǐ ài wǒ. (我爱你，你爱我。)

 The verb **beyu** is used when the object of an action comes first in the sentence.
 (This is the so called passive sentence.)

     English:   The apples were eaten.
-    Pandunia:  aple beyu yama.
+    Panlingue:  aple beyu yama.
     Chinese:   Píngguǒ bèi chī le. (苹果被吃了。)

 **beyu** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".

     English:   It can not be eaten.
-    Pandunia:  le no abla beyu yama.
+    Panlingue:  le no abla beyu yama.
     Chinese:   Tā bù néng bèi chī. (它不能被吃。)

-Like Chinese, Pandunia doesn't mark verbs with a word like "to".
+Like Chinese, Panlingue doesn't mark verbs with a word like "to".

     English:   I invite him to drink coffee.
-    Pandunia:  me cinga le yama kafe.
+    Panlingue:  me cinga le yama kafe.
     Chinese:   Wǒ qǐng tā hē kāfēi. (我请他喝咖啡。)

-In Pandunia and Chinese, nouns can be singular or plural depending on surrounding words.
+In Panlingue and Chinese, nouns can be singular or plural depending on surrounding words.
 There's no plural ending like -s in English.
 Also verbs are not conjugated.
 One word, **si**, is used instead of _am, is, are, was, were..._

     English:   It is an apple.
-    Pandunia:  le sa aple.
+    Panlingue:  le sa aple.
     Chinese:   Tā shì píngguǒ. (他是苹果。)

     English:   They are apples.
-    Pandunia:  les sa aple.
+    Panlingue:  les sa aple.
     Chinese:   Tāmen shì píngguǒ. (他们是苹果。)